 Residents of Greeley, CO won’t be surprised to learn that their city has been named one of Livability’s 10 Most Affordable Cities in the U.S. But for Greeley to earn that distinction — and to be considered the best affordable place to live in Colorado — it had to beat out a host of strong contenders, including the five municipalities identified below.

 In case you’re wondering, we generated this list by identifying the most affordable places to live in the state (as determined by cost of housing, transportation, food, utilities and other key components of a household budget), and then factoring in important subjective considerations, looking for the kinds of neighborhoods, schools, and employment and leisure opportunities that encourage a prosperous future — for adults and children alike.
-In other words, Westminster, CO and its brethren aren’t just relatively inexpensive, they are also among the best places to live and work in Colorado.

 1. Fort Collins